J535D165/cbsodata/README.rst

 Pandas users
 ~~~~~~~~~~~~

-The result can be converted in a pandas DataFrame.
+Convert the result into a pandas DataFrame.

 .. code:: python

     >>> data = pandas.DataFrame(cbsodata.get_data('82070ENG'))
     >>> data.head()

-The list of tables can be converted into a pandas DataFrame easily.
+The list of tables can be turned into a pandas DataFrame as well.

 .. code:: python